Teckk2/hydeout/_posts/2018-07-20-Hacking-WEP.md

 <br>Now type **<font color="red">root@kali</font>:<font color="RoyalBlue">~/Desktop</font># airodump-ng wlan0mon** and we will start seeing Wifi APs which is available in our nearby surrounding.
 ![3](https://teckk2.github.io/assets/images/Wifi/3.PNG)
-<br>As we can see airodump is giving some usefull information for now let's only focus on our test setup as our ESSID which is **Teck_k2** which I set up for this blog and it's **BSSID(48:F8:B3:76:E6:E4)** which is the mac address of the AP, and it is running on channel 5.
+<br>As we can see airodump is giving some usefull information for now let's only focus on our test setup as our ESSID which is **Teck_k2** which I set up for this blog and it's **BSSID(48:F8:B3:76:E6:E4)** which is the mac address of the AP, and it is running on **Channel 5**.
 It will be interesting if you can learn about Wlan Channels and learn about on which frquency which channel run like **2412Mhz** in channel one, then after the gave of 5 on **2417Mhz** it's channle 2, and so on.. from [Wiki](https://en.wikipedia.org/wiki/List_of_WLAN_channels) And also learn on which country which channle is ban.

 <br>Now as we know the required information we can now check and analyse the traffic of our perticular AP and check how many machines are connected to it using Wifi.